MikeRatcliffe/Recipes/recipes/keto-chicken-enchiladas.md

 1. In a large frying pan, heat oil over medium-high heat.
 2. Add onion and fry for 3 minutes, stirring occasionally.
-3. Add diced chicken, peppers and green chiles, season with a generous pinch of salt and pepper.
+3. Add diced chicken and green chiles, season with a generous pinch of salt and pepper.
 4. Sauté the mixture for 6-8 minutes, stirring occasionally, or until the chicken is cooked through.
 5. Add in the beans and stir until evenly combined.
 6. Remove pan from heat and set aside.